top of page

 Then, there are the little things.

 I’m thankful for those contemplative moments when I’m sitting quietly in the deer woods, often around Veterans Day, and a strong breeze on a sunny day sends showers of leaves cascading all around and over me.
 I’m thankful for being able to listen to the gentle gurgling of a clear, cool mountain stream as it flows over smooth rocks.
-I’m thankful for being able to immerse myself in nature, becoming nearly invisible within that setting and watching nature’s tableau unfold before me.
+I’m thankful for being able to immerse myself in nature, becoming nearly invisible within that setting and watching Mother Earth's tableau unfold before me.
 Whether it’s watching a box turtle carefully navigate along a creek bed, seeing a young raccoon exploring fallen timber looking for snacks, or hearing the slight whoosh of a hawk’s wings as it silently glides by while attempting to nab a squirrel, such moments inspire.

 I’m thankful for a thunderous gobble on a crisp spring morning, a whitetail doe flying her white flag as she hightails it to cover, and the nocturnal call of the whippoorwill.
 I'm thankful for flocks of birds putting on a spectacular show as they frantically dive for bait fish on the water’s surface while schools of tuna, bluefish or mackerel aggressively feed just below.

-I’m thankful for things we sometimes take for granted, such as clean air to breathe, clean water, fertile and safe soils for crops, warm clothes, freedom to vote, freedom of speech, the men and women of law enforcement, the military, fire departments and emergency responders, and the blessings of good health.
+I’m thankful for things we sometimes take for granted, such as clean air to breathe, clean water, fertile and safe soils for crops, warm clothes, freedom to vote, freedom of speech, the men and women of law enforcement, the military, fire departments and emergency responders, and the blessings of reasonably good health.

 bottom of page